SHND/shortkey-parser/README.md

 - **get(n)**: returns the nth Shortkey in the ShortkeySequence.
 - **size()**: number of Shortkeys in the ShortkeySequence.
 - **toJSON()**: Json representation of the ShortkeySequence.
 - **toString()**: String representation of the ShortkeySequence.
-This is only for testing and cannot be passed to ShortkeySequence for parsing again.
+(This is only for debugging and cannot be passed to ShortkeySequence for parsing again)
 - **from(str)**: static method which grabs an string representing a shortkeySequence and returns a ShortkeySequence.

 ## Special Cases
 ### Whitespaces

-All whitespaces are ignored
+All whitespaces are ignored.

 ### Special Characters